Techwithram/Edge-AI-Semiconductor-Defect-Classification_DeeptechHackathon_2026/README.md

 - **Precision:** 0.9081
 - **Recall:** 0.8963

 Evaluation is performed using standard object detection metrics, reflecting both localization accuracy and classification confidence.
+Given the detection-based formulation, model performance is reported using mAP, precision, and recall rather than image-level accuracy.

 ## 🏁Hackathon Context